petermnhull/go-music-app/README.md

 Simple Go API for music preferences.

 ## Usage
-Note that this has only been tested on Ubuntu 20.04, and is only intended for to be used by me as a fun project.
+Note that this has only been tested on Ubuntu 20.04, and is only intended for to be used by me as a fun project to learn some tools.

 ### Set Up
 - Create a `.env` file in the root directory and store the variables listed below.